 So how can you tailor your content according to individual social media platforms such as Facebook, Instagram, Twitter, LinkedIn, Pinterest, YouTube, and Snapchat?

-Marketing on these social media platforms creates the potential to reach thousands, and even millions of readers worldwide.
+Marketing on social media platforms creates the potential to reach thousands, and even millions of readers worldwide.
 If you are not utilizing social media platforms to engage in two-way communication with your target audience, you are missing out on opportunities to increase your readership.
 With 2.4 billion users, Facebook is the most popular social media platform today.
 On Facebook, the largest user group is between the age group of 25-34.
 Instagram is an active platform with more than a billion users.
 60% of Instagram users are between the age group of 18-29.
-To make the most of your social media strategy, adapt your content for each platform according to the demographic that is active on each platform.
+To make the most and market on social media make a strategy, adapt your content for each platform according to the demographic that is active on each platform.